Employment and Auditions

 Customer service/box office: Assist with administration and fulfillment of subscription orders, including confirmations, mailings, complimentary ticket requests, and other communications.

 Interest in nonprofit arts administration and motivation to learn.
 Excellent oral and written communication skills and general computer competence.
 Ability to work independently, make sound judgments, and utilize interpersonal skills to work with a variety of staff, board members, artists, and volunteers.
 Customer service experience is preferred but not required.

 Position begins June 5 and runs through Sept.
 1, 2017.
 Position includes 15 office hours per week, with possible attendance at a few off-hour events.
 Works hours can be crafted to fit the successful candidate’s schedule, but should include at least 2-3 partial days between the hours of 9-5.

 We will work to fulfill any college/university academic requirements.
 Hours may be adjusted to cover academic requirements.

 We are a dynamic, well-run arts organization, recognized by our peers for both our artistic reputation and our organizational achievements.
-Our interns are not only exposed to every aspect of a nonprofit arts organization, but will make contacts with a wide range of people in Chicago’s arts community.
-Previous staff members have secured jobs at Chicago Shakespeare Theatre, Chicago Symphony Orchestra, WFMT, Museum of Science and Industry, and elsewhere.
+Our interns are exposed to many aspects of nonprofit arts, and previous staff members have secured jobs at Chicago Shakespeare Theatre, the Chicago Symphony Orchestra, WFMT, Museum of Science and Industry, and elsewhere.